arm+band_UV-vis_02.jpg

 RESEARCH

-I am interested in the transmission of skill and material knowledge, and in examining the ethical standards, language and methods of conservation and material care.
+I am interested in how conservation can be used to document and support the transmission of skill and material knowledge, and in examining the standards, language and methods of material care as a form of expertise.
 My work combines the handling, repair and risk management of material heritage with knowledge exchange and creative engagement.

-In collaborative work, I specialize in Tibetan and Himalayan material culture.
+In my collaborative projects, I often specialize in Tibetan and Himalayan material culture.

 CURRENT AND UPCOMING PROJECTS